Best rates guaranteed

 Close to the most beautiful beaches

-When you're not busy enjoying the sand and the ocean, you can also visit these iconic seaside resorts.
-City center, points of interest, seafront, bars and restaurants: you won't be bored!
+When you're not enjoying the sand and the ocean, you can also visit these iconic seaside resorts.
+Town center, points of interest, seafront, bars and restaurants: you won't be bored!

-Don't hesitate to ask your hosts for advice; they'll be happy to recommend activities and places to visit that will make your stay memorable.
-The area surrounding this guesthouse, close to the ocean and beaches of the Vendée region, will soon hold no secrets for you!
+Don't hesitate to ask your hosts for advice; they will be able to recommend activities and visits that will make your stay memorable.
+The area around this guesthouse near the ocean and beaches in the Vendée region will soon hold no secrets for you!

 An excursion to the island of Yeu

-Reach Île d'Yeu by boat from the port of Fromentine or Saint-Gilles-Croix-de-Vie.
+Reach the Île d'Yeu by boat from the port of Fromentine or the port of Saint-Gilles-Croix-de-Vie.
 On foot or by bike, you can explore this haven of peace, where nature and a relaxed lifestyle reign supreme.
-An ideal destination to recharge and escape the everyday!
+An ideal destination to recharge and get away from it all!

 A trip to Noirmoutier

-Cross the Passage du Gois to reach the island of Noirmoutier.
-Enjoy its salt marshes, fine sandy beaches, and harbor.
-A day trip will allow you to stroll around and soak up the charm of this Vendée treasure, located just one hour from your accommodation.
+Take the Passage du Gois to reach the island of Noirmoutier.
+Enjoy its salt marshes, its fine sandy beaches, and its port.
+A day trip will allow you to stroll around and soak up the charm of this Vendée treasure, located just 1 hour from your accommodation.

 A day in the Bay of Bourgneuf

-In the north of the Vendée region, you'll discover the Bay of Bourgneuf.
+North of the Vendée region, you will discover the Bay of Bourgneuf.
 It is partially separated from the ocean by the island of Noirmoutier and the Passage du Gois.
 During a stroll along the seafront or a hike, you can enjoy breathtaking panoramic views.